 I also prefer to chill the salad plates prior to serving.

-I decided to include my boiled shrimp recipe, just in case there was to be any confusion.
+I decided to include my boiled shrimp recipe below, just in case there was to be any confusion.
 Many cooks like to use Old Bay seasoning or Zatarains.
 Feel free to boil your shrimp to your preference, toss with the remoulade sauce, and laissez le bon temps rouler!